All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is the Correct Tesamorelin Dosage?

 The FDA-approved dose of tesamorelin is 2mg injected subcutaneously once daily, typically in the abdomen.
 This was the dose used across all major clinical trials, and published data on other dosing approaches is thin.
 The injection should be given at the same time each day, ideally in the morning before eating, to align with the body's natural cortisol and GH cycles.
+For more details, see our guide on peptide dosage calculator.

-For the brand-name product (Egrifta SV), reconstitution is straightforward.
+For the brand-name product (Egrifta SV), reconstitution calculator is straightforward.
 Each kit contains pre-measured vials of lyophilized powder and sterile water for injection.
 You add the diluent to the powder vial, gently swirl until dissolved, and draw the full contents for injection.

 Compounded tesamorelin may come in different concentrations requiring reconstitution with bacteriostatic water.
 Always follow the specific instructions provided by your compounding pharmacy and prescribing clinician.
 Most compounded versions use 2mg to 3mg vials reconstituted with 1 to 2mL of BAC water.